-The DFID-funded four-year Building Resilience and Adaptation to Climate Extremes and Disasters (BRACED) programme aims to build the resilience of more than 5 million people vulnerable to climate extremes and disasters, and to deliver a sustained and transformational impact beyond the communities directly supported by funded projects.
-The programme comprises 15 field-based resilience-building projects across 13 countries in the Sahel, East Africa and Asia.
-The programme dedicated Knowledge Manager (KM) is tasked with generating and consolidating learning about which actions work best to strengthen community resilience to climate extremes and disasters in a variety of contexts.
+The £124 million DFID-funded four-year Building Resilience and Adaptation to Climate Extremes and Disasters (BRACED) programme aimed to build the resilience of more than 5 million people vulnerable to climate extremes and disasters, and to deliver a sustained and transformational impact beyond the communities directly supported by funded projects.
+The programme comprised 15 field-based resilience-building projects across 13 countries in the Sahel, East Africa and Asia.
+The programme dedicated Knowledge Manager (KM) was tasked with generating and consolidating learning about which actions work best to strengthen community resilience to climate extremes and disasters in a variety of contexts.

 Itad is a core consortium member of the KM for BRACED, generating programme-wide evidence to support learning through designing and implementing the BRACED MEL system.
 The system provided an overarching framework that was broad enough to unify evidence at the programme-level, but nimble-enough to address the complexity of resilience, and the variety of contexts, project activities and focal areas.
 The complex, multi-strand evaluation focused evaluations at different levels, to generate evidence from implementation to project and programme level.
 Our innovative approach included: evaluative monitoring; realist mid-term and final evaluations; an evaluation of the related World Bank’s Adaptive Social Protection programme drawing on contribution analysis; and an evaluation of the application of DFID’s Providing Humanitarian Assistance for Sahel Emergencies (PHASE) contingency funding mechanism for BRACED projects.